 The company has received abbreviated new drug application (ANDA) final approval for Levetiracetam injection USP, 500 mg/5 mL (100 mg/mL) from the United States Food and Drug Administration (USFDA), Jubilant Life Sciences had said in a BSE filing on June 3.

-- Glenmark gets USFDA nod for contraceptive tablets
+- Glenmark Pharma gets USFDA nod for cholesterol lowering drug

 - Jubilant Life gets warning letter from US drug regulator